Dariasteam/JSON-cpp/docs/manual_doc.md

 int main (void) {
   A obj;
-  obj.serializeIn("file.json");  // as the elements are at root, we don't need to specify the path obj.printContent();
+  obj.serializeIn("file.json");  // as the elements are at root, we don't need to specify the path std::cout << obj.toText() << std::endl;
   obj.changeContent();
   obj.serializeOut("file.json"); // rewrites "file.json" with the information of the object 'obj', at path 'some_path' }
 ```

 #### output
+Note the order of the elements has changed and now is the same than used in **SERIAL_START** macro.
+Obviously that is not a problem
+if we wanted to run the program again as it would be if we used _vector-like_ mode.
 ```
-10
-true
-0.5661
+{
+  "likeThis" : true,
+  "accurancy" : 0.5661000000000000476,
-And though your dead and gone, believe me, your memory will carry on
+  "songLyrics" : "And though your dead and gone, believe me, your memory will carry on", "integer" : 10
+}
 ```

 #### modified json file, "file.json"